 Group size: maximum 8

 Horses: The horses are mixed crossbreds, including Boerperd crosses, Shire/TB crosses and others with Arab, Friesian and Appaloosa blood.
-They range from 14.3hh to 16.2hh and are keen and forward going but sensible to handle, used to game and at home in the bush.
+They range from around 14.2hh to 16.2hh and are keen, responsive and forward going but sensible to handle, used to game and at home in the bush.
 Saddles are comfortable Maclellans.
 Riding groups are up to 8 guests (occasionally more for private groups on request) lead by a professional guide, accompanied by a back-up rider.
 Grooms are on hand to look after the horses in camps.

-Pace and experience required: To join a safari you must be a fairly experienced rider who is comfortable riding at all paces from a walk to fast canter in open country.
+Pace and experience required: To join a safari you must be a fairly experienced rider who is comfortable at all paces from a walk to fast canter in open country.
 You will be riding in a varied, open area where there is 'big' game including elephant and lion and you need to be confident of controlling a well-schooled horse at all paces and of keeping up with the group.
-The going underfoot is generally good, there are places for long canters and you will enjoy it more if you are riding fit.
+The going underfoot is generally good, there are places for long canters and you will enjoy the whole experience more if you are riding fit.
 If in doubt about ability please contact us.